 Bullying Resources (PREVNet) - PREVNet (Promoting Relationships and Eliminating Violence Network) is a coalition of Canadians concerned about bullying sponsored by The Networks of Centres of Excellence, Queen’s University, and York University.
 The link goes to an entire section of the PREVNet site with research toolkits, video, and other resources.

-Public Safety Canada (“bullying” search) - This search at Public Safety Canada should turn up a number of their bullying resources.
+Public Safety Canada - Searching for the term “bullying” on this page should turn up a number of bullying resources.

 NoBullying.com – From their About page: “Based in Northern Ireland, NoBullying.com has been quick to gather global traffic with over 50,000 people visiting the website per month in March 2014 from around the world.
-Over 60% of the visitors come from the USA and Canada, 20% from the UK and Ireland and 20% from the rest of the world … NoBullying.com started as a social responsibility project for our company Treze Ltd, but through the support of a community of parents, educators and teenagers – it has grown into something much bigger than we could ever have imagined.
-We owe a great deal of thanks to everyone who has contributed to the website, from donating their time to donating a written article to help others.”
+Over 60% of the visitors come from the USA and Canada, 20% from the UK and Ireland and 20% from the rest of the world … NoBullying.com started as a social responsibility project for our company Treze Ltd, but through the support of a community of parents, educators and teenagers – it has grown into something much bigger than we could ever have imagined.”

 informED – Resources on How to Handle Bullying - Australian educational site has information and resources for teachers and kids, including the bullying information on this page.